osrf-migration/vrx-wiki/events/19/phase2_retrospective.md

 In preparation for Phase 2 we released 3 trials for each of the 6 tasks - a total of 18 practice simulations for teams to test their solutions: [Phase 2 Task Testing](https://bitbucket.org/osrf/vrx/wiki/Phase2_Task_Testing_2019).
 In running the Phase 2 Dress Rehearsal we executed the submitted code against 6 trials for each task; the first 3 trials were equivalent to the practice trials and 3 new trials that were different than the original 3 practice trials.

+After the Phase 2 deadline, all of the worlds and models used for the 36 trials (6 tasks, 6 trials each) have been made a part of the VRX repository (see [PR#207](https://bitbucket.org/osrf/vrx/pull-requests/207/adding-worlds-and-models-used-in-phase2/diff)).
+Following the directions in [Phase 2 Task Testing](https://bitbucket.org/osrf/vrx/wiki/Phase2_Task_Testing_2019) teams can use these trials for testing their code in many different environmental conditions.

 ## Dock Task Name ##